Energy Consumption Analysis and Verification using CiaoPP

 A General Framework for

-Static Profiling of Parametric Resource Usage
+Static Profiling of Parametric Resource Usage.
+Theory and

 Practice of Logic Programming, 32nd Int’l.
 Conference on Logic